A Complete Guide to Monetizing Your YouTube Channel

 If you look at big channels on YouTube (by ‘big’ I mean having lots of subscribers) they either started uploading very early on, are creating unconventional content or are "copying" others in a better way.

-Another important part of your videos are the descriptions underneath each video.
+Another important part of your videos is the descriptions underneath each video.

 Now let’s get to the fun part…